cawasser/shadow-playground/README.md

 ## Shadow-cljs Differences From Leiningen

-The biggest difference is that shadow-cljs is NOT an all-purpose build tool; it only fork for Clojurescript.
+The biggest difference is that shadow-cljs is NOT an all-purpose build tool; it only works with Clojurescript.
 You can't build Clojure code using shadow-cljs.

-Also, shadow-cljs defers to npm for managing you javascript dependencies.
-It can handle you Clojurescript, ones, but it will be on you as the Developer to use npm to install any *new* JS packages you use in your app.
+Also, shadow-cljs defers to npm for managing your javascript dependencies.
+It can handle your Clojurescript ones, but it will be on you as the Developer to use npm to install any *new* JS packages you use in your app.
+The shaodw-cljs will remember the packages you have added in `package.json` and `package-lock.json`